-Our next title, due out later in March, is The Gwousz Affair by Gary Anderson, a transgressive adventure set in the near future where Animal Farm meets The Big Sleep and is infused with a dash of Bladerunner, is now avalialble as paperback.
+Our transgressive Sci Fi adventure, The Gwousz Affair by Gary Anderson, set in the near future where Animal Farm meets The Big Sleep and is infused with a dash of Bladerunner, is now avalialble as paperback.

 We are currently reading manuscripts and will continue to publish a wide variety of crime - from whodunits to Noir and Hardboiled, from historical mysteries to espionage thrillers, from literary crime to pulp fiction, from highly commercial page turners to marginal texts exploring cultural underbellies.

 Prospective authors should take a look at our submissions page.

 Madras in the 1920s.
 The British are slowly losing the grip on the subcontinent.
 The end of the colonial enterprise is in sight and the city on India’s east coast is teeming with intrigue.
 A grisly murder takes place against the backdrop of political tension and Superintendent Le Fanu, a man of impeccable investigative methods, is called in to find out who killed a respectable young British girl and dumped her in a canal, her veins clogged with morphine.

 The first Detective Le Fanu Adventure, A Madras Miasma, tells a classic tale of murder, corruption and intrigue with a sharp eye on British colonial politics and race relations.
 It is a story that, like its main protagonist, has its heart firmly in the right place.